rabstolaf/bwsys/03_scripting.md

 ```

 ## Variables
-Before we get into variables in scripting, lets try out variables on the command line first.
+*  Before we get into variables in scripting, lets try out variables on the command line first.
 ```sh
 $ A=apple
 $ echo $A
 apple
 ```
-These lines set A to the string apple, keep in mind that you canno't have any spaces.
+* These lines set A to the string apple, keep in mind that you can't have any spaces.
-To read the variable, put a dollar sign in front of its name.
+* To read the variable, put a dollar sign in front of its name.
-Bash has many special variables with information about the enviroment, called enviroment variables, they can be accessed the same as variables you set manualy, for example,
+* Bash has many special variables with information about the enviroment, called enviroment variables, they can be accessed the same as variables you set manualy, for example,
 ```sh
 $ echo $HOME
 /home/user
 ```
-There are also special variables that can be accessed in side the script itself
+* There are also special variables that can be accessed in side the script itself
 | Variable | Value |
 | ------ | ------ |
 | $0 | Name of script |